 Support and Energise

-Once you’ve determined your action plan, take a moment to step back and listen to what your rep needs from you to be successful.
+Once you’ve determined your action plan, take a moment to step back and listen to what your seller needs from you to be successful.
 Now is the time to offer encouragement and positive feedback.
-Ask your rep questions like:
+Ask your sales rep questions like:

 - Is there anything I can clarify?